 - Toss pistachios, apricots, cranberries, and pomegranate seeds with rice.
 Pour dressing over, and mix to blend.
 Serve warm or at room temperature.

 Enjoy 🙂 And bring some green into your life with pistachios!

 You can keep up on pistachio news and recipes by liking Setton Farms on Facebook.
 To keep updated on the affect of California’s disastrous drought which threatens the livelihood of farmers and field workers, please follow California Farm Water Coalition on Facebook, Twitter, and @farmwater on Instagram.

-Disclosure: This is not a compensated post, however, I did receive bags of Setton Farms pistachios and Chewy Bites, and already love pistachios.
+Disclosure: This is not a compensated post, however, but I do love pistachios and enjoyed the Setton Farms pistachios and Chewy Bites sent to me..
 All opinions are my own.